Categories

 Stress has a funny way of shrinking our world.
 When we’re overwhelmed, our thinking narrows, and it’s harder to see the big picture.
 Humor, on the other hand, acts like a reset button.
 It helps us step back and reassess situations with fresh eyes.

 I’ve often noticed this in my work with public relations teams.
 PR is a fast-paced world, full of shifting deadlines and high-pressure moments.
 But when someone breaks the ice with humor, the stress dissipates, and the team can refocus on what really matters.
 Have you noticed how laughing at a problem—even briefly—makes it feel less imposing?
-In fact, once during a very depressing day, I brought my entire team into the conference room to listen to 30 minutes of comedian Brian Reagan.
+In fact, once during a very depressing day, I brought my entire team into the conference room to listen to 30 minutes of comedian Brian Regan.
 After that laugh fest, we felt like we could conquer anything.
 No problem.

 Humor didn’t solve the issue, but it certainly clears the mental fog so we can tackle it with clarity.